k0emt/go-ws/README.md

 - log to an application log file
 - write process ID to file
 - `recover` error handling
+- [fuzzing test](https://go.dev/doc/fuzz/) example when it is released into production

 ## Learning Resources